cortega26/cortega26/README.md

 ## 💡 Let's Connect

 I'm always open to collaboration on exciting projects!
-Feel free to reach out if you're interested in working together or have any questions about my projects.
+Feel free to let me know if you're interested in working together or have any questions about my projects.

 ---